aumohanraj/soapui-jasper-report/README.md

 # How to build
 1. Add http://www.soapui.org/repository/maven2/ to maven repository before starting the build.
 This is required to get SoapUI dependencies.
-2. Run mvn clean install to build.
+2. Run mvn clean install.